 - For absolutely gorgeous flowers, feed flowering plants every two weeks with Bud & Bloom fertilizer.
 This supercharged feed is specially designed for maximum flowering.

 A Beautiful Landscape Or Flower Bed Is As Simple As 1-2-3

-- Master Nursery Bumper Crop - An all purpose organic soil enricher that gives long term improvement to your soil.
+- Bumper Crop® Soil Builder: An all-purpose organic soil enricher that gives long term improvement to your soil.
 Perfectly blended for maximum plant success.
-Bumper Crop takes the place of peat moss, mushroom compost, and cow manure.
+Bumper crop takes the place of peat moss, mushroom compost, and cow manure.

-- Bonide Root & Grow - Contains plant hormones and nutrients that reduce transplant shock and stimulates healthy new roots.
+- Bonide® Root & Grow Root Stimulator & Plant Starter: Contains plant hormones and nutrients that reduce transplant shock and stimulates healthy new roots.